Breadcrumb navigation types, best practices, and SEO benefits

 dance academy breadcrumb navigation

-Using breadcrumbs on lower-level pages that can be reached from multiple entry points can cause confusion.
-IMDb, a popular movie and TV show database, is a prime example of this.
-IMDb does not use breadcrumb navigation on its movie pages.
-This is because a movie can belong to multiple categories or genres, and using breadcrumbs could confuse users.
-Instead, users can easily navigate to other related movies through IMDb’s recommendations and search features.
+This is because a movie can belong to multiple categories or genres, and using breadcrumb menu could confuse users.
+Instead, users can navigate to other related movies through IMDb’s recommendations and search features.

-The SEO benefits of breadcrumbs
+The SEO benefits of breadcrumb navigation

 Enhanced user experience

 Consider the following scenario: You’re looking for a sofa.
 You clicked on a Google snippet and want to explore the store’s additional options.
-Thanks to breadcrumbs, you can get to the entire sofa catalog or check other products of the same brand with just a single click.
+Thanks to breadcrumbs, you can get to the entire sofa catalog or check other products of the same brand with a single click.

 Breadcrumbs for easier navigation

-Breadcrumbs are also helpful when you begin your product search from the website’s category page, especially when you set filters like color or size.
+Breadcrumbs are also helpful when beginning your product search from the website’s category page, especially when you set filters like color or size.
 If you use breadcrumbs to return to the category page from a product page, your filters will remain intact, allowing you to pick up where you left off.
 But if you use the browser Back button instead, you may lose your filter preferences.

 Improved user behavior